-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 period.
-The SHLAA aims to justify site allocations in plans by: Identifying sites which are capable of delivering housing development Assessing sites for their housing potential; and Predicting when a site could be developed for housing.
-Bishopstone did not have a SHLAA assessment undertaken.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assesses the potential availability of land for housing in Bishopstone.
-The village of Bishopstone did not have a SHLAA assessment undertaken, therefore a local site assessment exercise should be undertaken
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
+In terms of Abbeydore, Bacton, Ewyas Harold and Kentchurch the SHLAA identifies that: • Ewyas Harold had an SHLAA undertaken, 13 sites have been identified for development; 3 of which had minor constraints.
+The 10 remaining had no potential to develop over the plan period. • Pontrilas had a SHLAA study undertaken this identified 6 sites for potential development.1 site had low/ minor constraints and 5 had no potential to develop over the plan period.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assesses the potential availability of land for housing in Ewyas Harold and Pontrilas.
+Abbeydore, Bacton, Ewyas Harold and Kentchurch NDP should be informed by the findings of the SHLAA.
+The villages of Abbeydore, Bacton, and Kentchurch did not have a SHLAA assessment undertaken, therefore a local site assessment exercise should be undertaken.